Dreaming the Dark - Celebrating Our Source by Lenore Norrgard

 I asked those in the outer circle to continue joiking and drumming until I signaled an end to the ritual with my drum.
 I explained that those in the inner circle would bring through healing from the spirit of the Dark, and might bring it through by touching those in the outer circle.
 If, for any reason, anyone did not want to be touched, they could take a step back outside the circle, and their wishes would be honored.

 We turned the lights completely out, and since the few windows were draped, it was very dark, with only four votives burning at the far corners of the room.
 We began drumming and joiking, and soon the room was filled with a deeply resonant, hypnotic sound.
 Some singers began to sway.
 In the darkness, we couldn’t see much of the ‘ordinary’ world.
+After some time, the first inner circle member rose and began slowly moving about the outer circle, offering healing.
+One after another, the other inner circle members rose and did the same.
+The drumming and joiking transported all of us outside of time, and it was difficult to know how much was passing.
+Once I sensed the ritual had reached its peak, I slowly brought it to a close.

 In sacred silence we sat for some time with the reverberations of what had transpired.
 Then, quietly, I invited those who felt moved to speak their experience to do so, briefly.